traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 * LEDs + hardware in clothing
 * Socket.IO: send messages from app to clothing

-^ Communication between the app and rpi is handled through socketio
+^ Communication between the app and clothing is handled through socketio

 ^ One of my favorite libraries as a dev